Transport Tycoon: Ports

 A port for the PlayStation was announced by MicroProse that was slated for a June 1996 release, and was ported by Digital Amusement.
 This version of the game included an extra rotational 3-D view feature that allowed players to visit the gameworld upclose.
 It was also compatible with the PlayStation Mouse.
 The release was delayed multiple times, with the second release date set in March 1997.
 The game was ultimately published by Ocean Software and MicroProse in September 1997.
-A version for the Japanese market called Transport Tycoon 3D was published by Unbalance Corporation on August 6, 1998.
-Japanese publisher Imagineer developed and published a port for the Sega Saturn exclusively for the Japanese market in 1997.
+A version for the Japanese market called Transport Tycoon 3D was published by Unbalance Corporation on 6 August 1998.
+Japanese publisher Imagineer developed and published a port for the Saturn exclusively for the Japanese market in 1997.

 On 15 July 2013, Sawyer's 31X Ltd and Origin8 Technologies announced that they were working on a mobile version of Transport Tycoon.
 The game was released for iOS and Android on 3 October 2013.
 The game is single player and is primarily based on Chris Sawyer's Locomotion.
 Unlike what is a common practice in mobile gaming, the release was not free-to-play.
 Sawyer has stated that he found the revenue model unsuitable for the game.